johnsonmkevin/PokeMon-Memory-Game/README.md

 ## GitHub collaboration

-- This project was developed using git version control for code collaboration with my support group, which gave us a deeper understanding of the tools available, and how to make better use of gitHub, while working as team.
+- This project was developed using git version control and github for code collaboration with my support group, which gave us a deeper understanding of the tools available, and how to make better use of gitHub, while working as team.

 1. Contributors: